onset/lameta/README-l10n.md

 # Checking for new strings using pseudo localization

 Under Help:Registration, make sure you are listed as a "Developer".
 Next, under View Menu, choose "pseudo".
-Things that go through lingui will show letters with lots of accents.
+Things that go through lingui will show letters with lots of accents: https://i.imgur.com/Mc1dX8Y.png.

 Strings in fields.json5 and genres.json do not go through lingui, and should show with the label with "✓" appended to the English name.
 If you still need to add the string somewhere, it should instead be prepended with "MISSING-".
 Meanwhile, the console log has messages that are formatted to easy pasting into excel columns (https://i.imgur.com/EsoUHyq.png).

 # Build the string catalog